 - A) Duties and responsibilities of the Committee Chair - 1) Oversee that the responsibilities of the Vice President, Secretary, Committee Liaison, and Legislative Council members are met. - 2) Work with the Internal Vice President to designate the chair positions of the Committee on Committees Legislative Council Members. - 3) Report at the first Legislative Council meeting of each month, as stated above. - 4) Work with the committee to schedule, advertise, and attend interviews of applicants for A.S. committee positions (when needed) and student representative positions on Academic Senate and Administrative Advisory Committees. - 5) Supervise the orientation of student representatives to Academic Senate and Administrative Advisory Committees. - 6) Hold at least five (5) regular-posted office hours per week. - 7) Must work with the A.S.
 Internal Vice-President to put committee appointments on the A.S.
-Legislative Council agenda for ratification. - 8) Report weekly to the Committee on Committees on which positions are open; track all resignations and removals from office. - 9) Work with the chairs of boards, committees, and commissions to ensure necessary membership is met. - 10) Work with the Legislative Council Recruitment Chairs to come up with new and novel ways to recruit students. - 11) Work with the Legislative Council Committee on Committees Media Relations Liaison to oversee that recruitment events are properly advertised - 12) Chair all of the Committee on Committees meetings. - B) Duties and responsibilities of the Committee Vice Chair: - 1) Fulfill the Duties of the Committees Chair when the Chair is absent or unable. - 2) Work with the committee to schedule, advertise, and attend interviews of applicants for A.S. committee positions (when needed) and student representative positions on Academic Senate and Administrative Advisory Committees. - 3) Ensure that all applicants are contacted and formally notified of their acceptance or rejection.
-Maintain a current list of who accepts or declines each position. - 4) Ensure that the appropriate B.C.C. chairs are notified when interviewed candidates express interest in internally appointed positions
+Legislative Council agenda for ratification. - 8) Report weekly to the Committee on Committees on which positions are open; track all resignations and removals from office. - 9) Work with the chairs of boards, committees, and commissions to ensure necessary membership is met. - 10) Work with the Legislative Council Recruitment Chairs to come up with new and novel ways to recruit students. - 11) Work with the Legislative Council Committee on Committees Media Relations Liaison to oversee that recruitment events are properly advertised - 12) Chair all of the Committee on Committees meetings. - 13) Attend all meetings of the Office of the Internal Vice President. - 14) Chair bi-quarterly BCC Chair Council Meetings. - a) The BCC Chair Council shall be comprised of the chairs and co-chairs of all A.S.
+Boards, Committees and Commissions. - B) Duties and responsibilities of the Committee Vice Chair: - 1) Fulfill the Duties of the Committees Chair when the Chair is absent or unable. - 2) Work with the committee to schedule, advertise, and attend interviews of applicants for A.S. committee positions (when needed) and student representative positions on Academic Senate and Administrative Advisory Committees. - 3) Ensure that all applicants are contacted and formally notified of their acceptance or rejection.
+Maintain a current list of who accepts or declines each position. - 4) Ensure that the appropriate B.C.C. chairs are notified when interviewed candidates express interest in internally appointed positions - 5) Hold at least three (3) regular-posted office hours per week.

-- 5) Hold at least three (3) regular-posted office hours per week. - 6) Work with the Committees Secretary to update and maintain the bound Committees Catalog. - 7) Work with the Committees Secretary or the designated main office staff member to ensure that the digital main office database is updated as needed with contact information for the appointees. - 8) Report weekly to the Committee on Committees on which positions are open; track all resignations and removals from office. - 9) Work with the chairs of boards, committees, and commissions to ensure necessary membership is met. - 10) Attend all of the Committee on Committees meetings and maintain a speakers list where necessary. - 11) Creates an appropriate questions list and scoring rubric prior to interviews.
+- 6) Work with the Committees Secretary to update and maintain the bound Committees Catalog. - 7) Work with the Committees Secretary or the designated main office staff member to ensure that the digital main office database is updated as needed with contact information for the appointees. - 8) Report weekly to the Committee on Committees on which positions are open; track all resignations and removals from office. - Work with the chairs of boards, committees, and commissions to ensure necessary membership is met. - 10) Attend all of the Committee on Committees meetings and maintain a speakers list where necessary. - 11) Creates an appropriate questions list and scoring rubric prior to interviews.

 SECTION 6.
-ADVISORY, ACADEMIC SENATE, AND B.C.C.
+ADVISORY/ACADEMIC SENATE, AND B.C.C.
 LIAISONS